Samsung air conditioners review

 Ideal for rooms or spaces with limited space, Samsung’s cassette air conditioners are the perfect solution if you don’t have the wall room for a wall-mounted unit, or just want a less visually obtrusive cooling unit.
 Samsung’s cassette air conditioners boast 360° cooling in a circular shape for minimal loss in airflow.
 This makes them suitable for offices or larger spaces that are tight on wall space for a split system unit.

 Samsung’s cassette series features a touch screen for ultimate control, along with a smartphone app so you can dial in your preferred temperature even before you get home.
-This makes it convenient for those long summer days where you can go from car to home and not experience any unpleasantness.
+This makes it convenient for those long summer days when you can go from car to home and not experience any unpleasantness.
 As usual, Samsung’s cassette air conditioners come with a five-year parts and labour warranty, with a national service network.
 For serious cooling or heating, Samsung’s cassette series represents a viable option.

 If you can’t decide which type of air conditioner you want and have several rooms or spaces that need cooling (or heating), Samsung’s Free Joint Multi (FJM) system air conditioners can connect up to five indoor units to a single outdoor unit.
 This allows you to set up air conditioning in as many rooms as you want, while also giving you the flexibility of picking what cooling unit you want in each separate room.
 Samsung offers its wall-mounted and ducted air conditioning units to combine in multi-split systems − available in various wattages and outputs.
 These are of course controllable remotely via wall interfaces, remotes, and the Samsung SmartThings app.

 Is a Samsung air conditioner worth the money?